-1 SECTION 6, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 2 UPON PASSAGE]: Sec.
-6. If the department of local government 3 finance determines that a petition filed under section 5 or 5.5 of this 4 chapter has been signed by the required number of petitioners and that 5 the present assessed value of any real property is inequitable, the 6 department of local government finance shall order a reassessment of 7 the real property for which the petition was filed.
-The order shall 8 specify the time within which the reassessment shall be completed and 9 the date on which the reassessment shall become effective.
-10 SECTION 29.
-IC 6-1.1-4-12.4, AS AMENDED BY P.L.112-2012, 11 SECTION 8, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 12 UPON PASSAGE]: Sec.
-12.4. (a) For purposes of this section, the term 13 "oil or gas interest" includes but is not limited to: 14 (1) royalties; 15 (2) overriding royalties; (3) mineral rights; or 16 17 (4) working interest; 18 in any oil or gas located on or beneath the surface of land which lies 19 within this state.
-20 (b) Oil or gas interest is subject to assessment and taxation as real 21 property.
-Notwithstanding section 4 or 4.2 of this chapter, each oil or 22 gas interest shall be assessed annually by the assessor of the township 23 in which the oil or gas is located, or the county assessor if there is no 24 township assessor for the township.
-The township or county assessor 25 shall assess the oil or gas interest to the person who owns or operates 26 the interest.
-27 (c) A piece of equipment is an appurtenance to land if it is incident 28 to and necessary for the production of oil and gas from the land 29 covered by the oil or gas interest.
-This equipment includes but is not 30 limited to wells, pumping units, lines, treaters, separators, tanks, and 31 secondary recovery facilities.
-These appurtenances are subject to 32 assessment as real property.
-Notwithstanding section 4 or 4.2 of this 33 chapter, each of these appurtenances shall be assessed annually by the 34 assessor of the township in which the appurtenance is located, or the 35 county assessor if there is no township assessor for the township.
-The 36 township or county assessor shall assess the appurtenance to the person 37 who owns or operates the working interest in the oil or gas interest.
-38 SECTION 30.
-IC 6-1.1-4-16, AS AMENDED BY P.L.112-2012, 39 SECTION 11, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 40 UPON PASSAGE]: Sec.
-16. (a) For purposes of making a reassessment 41 of real property under section 4 or 4.2 of this chapter or annual 42 adjustments under section 4.5 of this chapter, a township assessor (if
+- (2) overriding royalties;

+- (3) mineral rights; or

+- (4) working interest;

+in any oil or gas located on or beneath the surface of land which lies within this state.

+- (b) Oil or gas interest is subject to assessment and taxation as real property.
+Notwithstanding section 4 or 4.2 of this chapter, each oil or gas interest shall be assessed annually by the assessor of the township in which the oil or gas is located, or the county assessor if there is no township assessor for the township.
+The township or county assessor shall assess the oil or gas interest to the person who owns or operates the interest. - (c) A piece of equipment is an appurtenance to land if it is incident to and necessary for the production of oil and gas from the land covered by the oil or gas interest.
+This equipment includes but is not limited to wells, pumping units, lines, treaters, separators, tanks, and secondary recovery facilities.
+These appurtenances are subject to assessment as real property.
+Notwithstanding section 4 or 4.2 of this chapter, each of these appurtenances shall be assessed annually by the assessor of the township in which the appurtenance is located, or the county assessor if there is no township assessor for the township.
+The township or county assessor shall assess the appurtenance to the person who owns or operates the working interest in the oil or gas interest.

+SECTION 30.
+IC 6-1.1-4-16, AS AMENDED BY P.L.112-2012, SECTION 11, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
+16. (a) For purposes of making a reassessment of real property under section 4 or 4.2 of this chapter or annual adjustments under section 4.5 of this chapter, a township assessor (if